• Skip to primary navigation

 While serving this for what it is -- a soup -- is perfect, it can also be used in other recipes.

-This soup is perfect for mixing into vegan casseroles to make them flavorful and creamy.
-(I roast root vegetables, caramelize onions, and then layer them with the Cream of Jalapeño Cauliflower Soup and grated Gruyere cheese.
-It's fantastic!)
+This soup is perfect for mixing into casseroles to add flavor and make them creamy.
+I roast root vegetables, caramelize onions, and then layer them with this Cream of Jalapeño Soup and grated Gruyere cheese.
+It's fantastic!
+In December (I love doing this with Chestnut Soup!)

 • Citrus Carpaccio with Yuzu Jalapeño Dressing